 The words of Jesus, when lived out, bring about beauty.
 They are the “kingdom come and will be done” here on earth.
 And that very amazing way of life is brought about by neighbors.
 Not anyone of renown, or famous, but everyday people.
 The characters listed above are all of us.
 In each country, town and neighborhood you will find some of each.
 And each day we get to choose who we will be.

 There was also one other couple in the movie, and I found their part of the story most interesting.
-Our heroic family lived outside of town and they had a barn on the property where they hid the young woman.
-There was a neighboring home with an older couple who lived there.
-The couple were quiet and furtive, so the family felt that they must be part of the collaborators and kept their distance for the safety of their young guest.
-As our story comes to it’s dramatic conclusion and in a moment of panic the young woman races to their door because she has no other help.
-It’s then she finds out that the couple were living such a quiet life not because they were working with the Germans, but because they were themselves hiding Jews.
+Our heroic family lived outside of the town.
+On their property was a barn, where they hid the young woman.
+There was also a neighboring home with an older couple who lived there.
+The couple were quiet and furtive, so the family felt that they must be collaborators and kept their distance for the safety of their young guest.
+As our story comes to a dramatic conclusion, the young woman is left without help.
+In desperation, she races to the door of this unknown couple.
+It’s then she finds out that they were living such a quiet life, not because they were working with the Germans, but because they were themselves hiding Jews.

 I believe following God is my best defense, but it is also our best offense.
 We can’t defeat fear, but God can!
-I also believe God’s word points to my neighbors as the best way for me to defeat fear.
+I also believe God’s word points to my neighbors as the best way for me to combat fear’s death grip.
 When I think of loving my neighbor, it means knowing them.
-Doing life together.
-So that when someone wants to stoke fear by putting you into us vs them, you instantly put yourself and the people around you in the WE category.
+Doing life with them!
+So that when someone wants to stoke fear by putting you into an “us vs them” mentality.
+We combat that by putting ourselves and our neighbors in the WE category.

 I am beginning to believe these things more strongly the older I get….
 But now is the time to do my part to live it!
 I have been in my new home for about a year and a half, and have a few people I know.
 But there are so many more I don’t.
 It is time to put my money where my mouth is, and seek to really live out what God is laying so strongly on my heart.
 To know my neighbors.
 To stand up with them and be a neighbor like the ones we had when I was young.
 Like the hated Samaritan….
 The person on the outside, that chose to love even when it wasn’t easy or cheap or asked of him.
 He just did it!